Dry, dehydrated, tight or dull skin is something many of us experience this time of the year.

 What kind of exfoliant should I use?

 There are many different types of exfoliators to choose from.
 I recommend different ones based on skin type and skin goals.

 There are physical exfoliants ie ‘face scrubs’ and chemical exfoliants such as glycolic or lactic acid based solutions.
-One I love at the moment is Bright & Clear Solution from AlumierMD.
-This is lactic acid based and applied like a toner.
-Suited for most skin types.
+One I love is AlumierMD Lotus Scrub.
+This is nice gentle exfoliant suited to all skin types.